 Carbon fiber is now used in the frame, fork, wheelset, groupset, stem, seatpost, almost everything.
 In addition to its performance benefits, it has a longer shelf life and won't fatigue over time like other materials.
 It can also be used to offer great vibration damping properties providing a more comfortable ride.

 A carbon fiber bike is actually a combination of carbon fiber and a resin that penetrates and bonds the fibers together.
 This composite material is the foundation of all carbon fiber you see on bikes.
 It's important to note that not every carbon fiber bike is the same.
 The type of carbon used, how the carbon is layered and penetration of the fibers by the resin will result in varied levels of stiffness, comfort and weight.

-The downfall of carbon fiber is it can crack under excessive stress to an area such as impact from a crash or over tightening screws.
+The downfall of carbon fiber is it can crack under excessive stress to an area such as impact from a crash or over tightening bolts.
 Once the integrity of the carbon has failed, the material can become extremely fragile and dangerous to use.
-At this point it either needs to be repaired or replaced.
+At this point, it either needs to be repaired or replaced.

 Aluminium shares similar properties to carbon fiber; it can be used to make a light and stiff bike.
 It's also easier to work with, which makes it a cheaper option than carbon fiber.

 Aluminium bikes have great power transfer thanks to the stiffness of the material and thickness of the tubes, but this can lead to a harsh ride.
-To lessen road vibration and improve rider comfort aluminium frames will often have a carbon fiber fork.
-A downside of aluminium is that it will fatigue over time, although if properly treated and maintained it should take years for that to happen.
+To lessen road vibration and improve rider comfort, aluminium frames will often have a carbon fiber fork.
+A downside of aluminium is that it will fatigue over time, although if properly treated and maintained it should last for many years.

 Choosing an aluminium frame can provide a cost effective solution for those seeking performance on a budget.